LAGuide

 Resting not-so-gently between Robertson and La Cienega on Santa Monica Blvd., this section of Weho might be one of the most culturally significant queer neighborhoods in the entire world.
 And it also has more nightlife than anyone knows what to do with.

 So how do you make sense of it all?
 Everywhere you turn there’s another jam-packed bar filled with people who could all be Jonathan Bailey's Wicked stunt double.
-Because we’ve ranked every single queer bar in the area, and we’re here tell you how exactly each one should fit into your night out in Weho.
+Because we’ve ranked every single queer bar in the area, and we’re here to tell you how exactly each one should fit into your night out in Weho.
 Ready?
 Let’s get weird.

 THE SPOTS